chenmu2024/Popcorn-Game-/README.md

    ```
    python -m http.server
    ```
-   Then visit http://localhost:8000 in your browser
+   Then visit [Popcorn Game](https://popcorngame.pro/) in your browser

    Or using Node.js http-server:
    ```
    npx http-server
    ```
-   Then visit http://localhost:8080 in your browser
+   Then visit [Popcorn Game](https://popcorngame.pro/) in your browser

 3. Adding games:
    - Create new HTML files in the `games/` directory